geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/portal-configuration.md

 ## Example of usage

-To find the lucene element terms available for filtering you can query a record in your ElasticSearch instance:
+To find terms available for filtering you can query a record in your ElasticSearch instance:

 `POST /gn-records*/_search
 {"query":{"query_string":{"query":"+uuid:\"EXT_DS120344\""}}}`